Robust earnings help European shares extend rally ahead of ECB

 “Companies have done a great job in terms of restructuring, and now they have a strong operating leverage.
 A small rise in revenue is enough to send profits soaring.”

-The ECB, which starts a quantitative easing, or bond-buying, programme worth more than 1 trillion euros this month, is expected to detail the plan later in the day following its policy meeting.
+The ECB, which starts its quantitative easing, or bond-buying, programme worth more than 1 trillion euros this month, is expected to detail the plan later in the day following its policy meeting.

 The bank is also set to keep rates on hold and lift growth forecasts to reflect a string of positive data surprises, but cut inflation projections as it incorporates the full effect of a dramatic oil price fall.